Loading...

 Therefore we've maintained equality by adding the same value to both sides.

-They were just in different forms.
+They were just indifferent forms.
 What that means is we can now do that for anything we know that will hold true.

 The same works for subtraction.

-Let's do one subtract two.
+Let's do 1 subtract 2.

-So two x subtract X is x, five subtract five is zero, 11 subtract eight is three.
+So 2x subtract x is x, 5 subtract 5 is 0, 11 subtract 8 is 3.

 We can do exactly the same if the equations have two variables.

-And I've maintained equality because I've added the same thing to both sides.
+If I add them I could get 5x plus 8y equals 18, and I've maintained equality because I've added the same thing to both sides.

 We can do the same as subtraction.

-There will be a solution for X and Y which will work for all of those equations.
+There will be a solution for x and y which will work for all of those equations.

-We just don't know what it is yet.
+We just dunno what it is yet.

-So Izzy wants to subtract these two equations?
 Can you spot what mistake she has made?
 She has done some really dodgy algebra here.

 That does not work.